mqless/mqless.github.io/_docs/part-3.md

 ## Testing

-Build the template and run the sam local:
+Build the template and run the SAM local:

 ```shell
 sam build